Your nurse will notify you of your child's dietary restrictions for the night before surgery.

 At the time that your surgical procedure is scheduled you will be notified if your child is expected to stay overnight or not.

-On the day of surgery you will first take your child to the Patient Access department (formerly Admitting) to register them.
+On the day of surgery, you will first take your child to surgery check-in to register them.
 After your child is registered you will go with them to the surgery waiting room.
 A nurse will come get you and your child from the waiting room and take you to a preop holding room.
 In the preop holding room the nurse will take your child’s vital signs and ask you questions about your child’s health history.
 The person who will administer the anesthesia to your child during surgery, an anesthesiologist or certified registered nurse anesthetist, will come check on your child to make sure that they are not sick and are safe to put to sleep.
 This is also where the surgeon will come see your child prior to surgery to answer any questions that you may have.

 While your child is in the operating room you may be given a pager.
 This pager allows you to leave the surgery waiting room to go outside or to the cafeteria without worrying that you will miss the surgeon when he comes to see you after surgery.
 When your child’s surgery is complete the buzzer will go off to let you know to return to the surgery waiting room.
 After surgery the surgeon will discuss the surgery with you and answer any questions.
 You can then go wait for your child in the recovery room.

 After the surgery is complete the anesthesiologist will turn off the medicine that makes your child sleepy.
 As the child begins to wake up he or she is taken to the post anesthesia recovery room, or PACU.
 Parents are welcome in the PACU to be with their child as the child wakes up.
 Every child reacts differently to anesthesia, it is not uncommon for children to become fussy or combative after anesthesia when they are still groggy and confused.
 Nurses in the PACU will give your child medicine if they appear to be in pain or have nausea.
 Once your child is awake and is able to drink liquids without vomiting he or she may be discharged home.
 Your nurse will tell you when to follow up with the surgeon or nurse practitioner after surgery.
 She may also give you a handout that answers common questions related to your child’s surgery.
-The surgeon will prescribe appropriate pain medication for after surgery, or let you know if it is ok to use over the counter pain relievers such as Tylenol or ibuprofen.
-There are also handouts on this website related to common surgeries that may answer common questions.
+The surgeon will prescribe appropriate pain medication for after surgery, or let you know if it is OK to use over the counter pain relievers such as Tylenol or ibuprofen.
 If you have a question not included in the handout or you feel your child has a problem after surgery, call 251-415-1475.
 A nurse will return your call to answer your question after speaking with the surgeon or nurse practitioner during regular business hours.
 If you have a problem after business hours the answering service will receive your call and contact your physician.
 If it is an emergency please call 911.

 Some children need to be admitted to the hospital the day prior to surgery to get ready.
 This includes any sickle cell patient having a surgical procedure and most patients having surgery that involves the intestines.
 Your child will not be able to eat or drink anything after midnight the night prior to surgery.
 Your child will have IV fluid that will keep them hydrated during this time.
 When your child is ready for surgery the transporter will come pick them up from their room and bring them to preop holding.
 Parents are encouraged to come with their child to keep them calm and answer any questions the surgeon may have.
 When your child is ready for surgery he or she will be wheeled into the operating room in a bed or crib.
 You can walk with your child in the hallway until they enter the operating room, where only nurses and doctors in special scrubs and masks can go.